fshahinfar1/web-app-accel/web-server/README.md

 # Web Server Accelerator

-My attempt to accelerate NGINX using eBPF.
+My attempt to accelerate a web server using eBPF.

+The accelerator logic is written targeting `BPF_GEN`

 # Plan